 Lux Peak Summit Block

-Eventually, we made it back up to the crest by way of a clearing.
-But then the sudden view of the outcrops in the mist stopped us at our tracks.
-The rocks didn’t appear to be dog-friendly.
-So I went around to the west face.
-But it looked nearly vertical.
+We later returned to the crest through a clearing.
+Then the sudden view of outcrops in the mists stopped us at our tracks.
+The rocks didn’t look dog-friendly, so I poked around the west side, and it looked nearly vertical.
 So nope!
-The east basin seemed doable.
-But I wasn’t sure if getting back on the ridge from there would be possible.
+The east basin looked doable, but I wasn’t sure if we could return to the ridge from there.

-So we poked around the east.
-And voila!
-The pup spotted a snow ramp over the steep terrain.
-So we used it to bypass the boulders and got right back up on the ridge.
-It began to snow again.
-But the battle was far from over!
-Right under the top were more stacked boulders.
-Thankfully, I spotted a hidden ramp to the west.
-It was a tight squeeze through rocks and trees.
+We poked around the east, and voila, the pup spotted a steep snow ramp.
+So we bypassed the boulders and went right back on the ridge as it began to snow again.
+But the battle was far from over as right under the top were more stacked boulders.
+Then I found a hidden ramp to the west to squeeze through rocks and krummholz.

 See more trip photos here.

-On the other side of the ramp was a short, steep incline to the top.
-Other than branches, there wasn’t much vegetation to grasp.
-In other words, this wasn’t the place to lose our footing!
-Anyhow, after much route-finding effort, we finally reached the top.
+Next to the ramp was a short, steep incline with only thin branches to grasp.
+So it wasn’t the place to lose our footing!
+Anyhow, we reached the top after much route-finding.
 Yay!
-The forested summit sat directly above a cliff.
-I only remembered the steep drop-off because I saw it earlier from below.
+The treed summit perched above a cliff, as I remembered seeing it from below earlier.

-There were no views today.
-Boo.
-Though, the landscape to the east would have been superb had the weather cooperated.
-We took a short photo break.
-Then we scrambled down the west face on the county line.
-Eventually, we came out onto the trail by the unnamed pond.
-Then we proceeded to hike three miles back to the car.
+No views today, boo.
+But the eastern landscape would’ve been superb in decent weather.
+We took a short photo break and then scrambled down the west along the county line.
+Soon, we came out onto the trail by the unnamed pond and walked three miles back to the car.

 See more trip photos here.